New Bight Airport

 New Bight Airport (IATA: TBI, ICAO: MYCB) is an airport in New Bight on Cat Island in The Bahamas.
+The airport has domestic passenger flights to one destination, Nassau.
+The flight to Nassau from New Bight Airport is 84 miles and takes on average 30 minutes.

 Facilities

 The airport resides at an elevation of 5 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 1539 × 30 m.